HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Evaluation

 \textbf{Implementation of \pjn{}.} We implement \pjn{} on a testbed cluster to evaluate performance on real GPU hardware.
 The system implementation consists of $\sim$5K lines of Python code.
 We use the HuggingFace~\cite{von-platen-etal-2022-diffusers} and PyTorch frameworks~\cite{paszke2019pytorchimperativestylehighperformance} to execute the diffusion models and discriminator, and use spaCy~\cite{honnibal2020spacy} to extract prompt features for the rule-based query router.
 Our cluster consists of 16 workers with NVIDIA L40S GPU, and system components including Controller, Load Balancer, Worker, and Client, communicate via gRPC for low-latency coordination.
 We use Gurobi~\cite{gurobi} to solve our MILP optimization.
 Unless otherwise noted, all results reported in this paper are collected on this testbed.

 \textbf{Model Selection.} We apply our model-selection rules to choose four diffusion models that provide diverse latency-quality trade-offs, including SDXL-Lightning, SD3.5-Turbo, SD3.5-Medium, and SD3.5-Large.
-SDXL-Lightning~\cite{lin2024sdxllightningprogressiveadversarialdiffusion} is a fast generative model that produces an image in a few steps; in our setup, we use 2 steps, yielding $\sim$0.5s latency per 1024$\times$1024 image on an L40S GPU.
+We use the default number of steps for each model, ensuring high-quality generation.
+SDXL-Lightning~\cite{lin2024sdxllightningprogressiveadversarialdiffusion} is a fast generative model that produces an image in 2 steps, yielding $\sim$0.5s latency per 1024$\times$1024 image on an L40S GPU.
 Stable Diffusion 3.5~\cite{sd35} is a diffusion transformer family that can produce images of high quality.
 We configure SD3.5-Turbo with 4 steps ($\sim$1.3s per image on L40S), while SD3.5-Medium and SD3.5-Large use 50 steps, with latencies of $\sim$13s and $\sim$27s, respectively, on the same hardware.
 Unless otherwise noted, the latency SLO is 60s, chosen as a multiple of the slowest model's runtime, and all models render at 1024$\times$1024 resolution.

 \textbf{Datasets and workloads.} For quality evaluation, we use \textit{ImageNet-1k}, a widely-used subset of ImageNet~\cite{imagenet15russakovsky}, with associated captions.
 We take the first 5k caption-image pairs, using captions as prompts and the corresponding images as the reference set for FID computation.
 To drive system load, we use the Microsoft Azure Functions trace~\cite{shahrad2020serverless} as a representative real-world workload, applying shape-preserving scaling to match our cluster's capacity.